DX Physio Balgowlah & Cremorne Sydney

 A Women’s Health Physio can help treat SUI by assessing your pelvic floor muscles, as well as surrounding muscles such as your abdominals, hip flexor and adductors etc which can all affect how the pelvic floor works.

-After they have completed their assessment, they will be able to assist you in learning how to perform certain exercises correctly to help strengthen the muscles, while also helping you to either tighten or relax those muscles.
+After completing your physiotherapy assessment, they will be able to assist you in learning how to perform certain exercises correctly to strengthen the muscles, while also helping you to either tighten or relax those muscles.
 You can have tight muscles that are still weak, so it is important for your Women’s Health Physio to be able to assess this for you.
 Similar to other exercise regimens, the effectiveness of pelvic floor exercises depends on the regular performance of these movements.

 Here at DX Physio, we use a real-time Ultrasound machine to be able show you your muscles and help to provide biofeedback to reinforce proper contraction and use of these important muscles.